mkikk/gTaP_assignment/readme.md

 ---
 Summer internship application for goToAndPlay
 ---
+To see webpage:
+* Clone repository
+* Open src/index.html

+---
 Task:
 Answer to given questions and post the video answer to a web page.
 No design expected.